-.
+When it comes to adding new users on a Linux system, two common commands come into play: useradd and adduser.
 Both commands serve the same fundamental purpose—creating user accounts—but they operate in different ways.
 Understanding the difference between these two commands is essential for Linux administrators, as it allows you to choose the best tool for the task at hand.

 In this blog, we will dive into the specifics of these commands, highlighting their differences, use cases, and practical examples to help you master user management in Linux.

-What is the useradd
+What is the useradd Command?

-is a low-level utility for adding users to a Linux system.
+useradd is a low-level utility for adding users to a Linux system.
 It’s part of the base package of most Linux distributions and provides a powerful but somewhat minimalist approach to user creation.

-Key Features of useradd
+Key Features of useradd:

 - Direct and Flexible:

-directly modifies the system to create new users but requires you to specify several options manually. - No Prompts: Unlike its counterpart,
+useradddirectly modifies the system to create new users but requires you to specify several options manually. - No Prompts: Unlike its counterpart,

-doesn’t interactively prompt for user details like passwords, home directory paths, or shell options. - Customization: You need to explicitly use flags for specifying home directories, setting shells, and other user attributes.
+useradddoesn’t interactively prompt for user details like passwords, home directory paths, or shell options. - Customization: You need to explicitly use flags for specifying home directories, setting shells, and other user attributes.

 Basic Usage